New England Prospect: An Innovative Map Exhibition from 1980

 What was the extent of map literacy in the region before 1850?
 Were there aesthetic components to this literacy?
 What were the relationships between colonial American and European mapmaking and naming traditions, both aristocratic and vernacular, as well as between colonial American and Algonquian mapmaking and naming traditions?

-In searching for “folk maps,” Benes soon had to accept that the entrenched aristocratic/vernacular duality was not actually manifested in the archival record of mapping by the English in New England.
+Yet, after eighteenth months, he had found none.
+Benes soon had to accept that the entrenched aristocratic/vernacular duality was not actually manifested in the archival record of mapping by the English in New England.
 Rather, Benes and his collaborators came to recognize that map making was

 an abstract, conceptual activity far removed from the experience of everyday people [that] in the seventeenth and eighteenth centuries was a military and measuring activity dependent on a relatively high level of technical knowledge and aesthetically grounded in long-standing European aristocratic tastes.